Mathias-SantAnna/PokeCards/README.md

 **7. Audio Directory**

-<p align="justify">**PokeCards** is directed by animated audios to indicate if the move was a match of cards or a random flip of them facilitating children's to operate the game.
+<p align="justify"><strong>PokeCards</strong> is directed by animated audios to indicate if the move was a match of cards or a random flip of them facilitating children's to operate the game.
 A nice and fun audio is added into the clicking buttons to signal the navigation to the children.
 There is also an audio for when the time is up and the game over warning comes up.
 The victory audio is also available motivating the player to keep practicing their memory skills with the game.</p>

 ### **Wireframes**